Ozzy Osbourne, heavy metal icon, dies at 76

 England's second-largest city, Birmingham was still pocked with rubble from World War II when Osbourne was growing up there; the city was a target of German bombers due to its importance as a hub of arms manufacturing.

 He was, by his own admission, a terrible student — in large part due to his dyslexia and attention-deficit/hyperactivity disorder, which would go undiagnosed until he was in his 30s — and left school at the age of 15.
-But not before being lightly bullied by, among others including a teacher, his future bandmate, Tony Iommi, who was a year ahead of him.
+But not before being bullied by a teacher as well as fellow students who included his future bandmate Tony Iommi, who was a year ahead of him.
 Iommi "might have kicked me in the bollocks a few times and given me some s***, but nothing more than that," Osbourne wrote in his memoir, I Am Ozzy.
 It was around this time that he self-applied both his famed knuckle tattoo, which spelled out OZZY on the fingers of his left hand, and two smiling faces on his kneecaps, which he said brought him joy whilst sitting on the toilet.

 After his unceremonious exit from school, Osbourne seemed to have little future outside of manual labor, though it would later become clear that "rock star" may have been the only viable career path for him.
 The "class clown," as Iommi described him in his own memoir, was dismissed from several jobs in quick succession.